VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 So lets take a step back and see what we have going on here now.
 First, notice there is a call to PRINT_START here, and we also see the EXTRUDER parameter with a value of 215, and a BED parameter with a value of 55.
 These line up with what we said in the previous paragraph in that they are the same values as the parameters for bed temperature and hot end temperature.

 As the printer begins evaluating the gcode its printing, it gets to the PRINT_START line, and then calls OUR PRINT_START macro from printer.cfg.
 In our case, right now, it would do a G32 (Home, quad gantry level, rehome) and then move the nozzle away from the bed.
 After PRINT_START finishes, it then keeps sequentially processing gcode commands in order.
-Note that several lines down we see our two heating macros being called, one for the bed and one for the hot end M109 S215 and M190 55).
+Note that several lines down we see our two heating macros being called, one for the bed, **M190 55**, and one for the hot end, **M109 S215**).

 THIS is how we were able to be successful in printing things without having to manually set bed temps, hot end temps, and so on, because the slicer inserted the appropriate calls for us to ensure the heating happened.

-However, what happens if we slightly changed our custom start gcode, uncommenting the first two lines, so it looks like this in our slicer:
+However, what happens if we slightly change our custom start gcode, uncommenting the first two lines, so it looks like this in our slicer:

 ```
 M190 S0
 M109 S0 ; uncomment to remove set&wait temp gcode added automatically after this start gcode
 PRINT_START EXTRUDER={first_layer_temperature[initial_extruder] + extruder_temperature_offset[initial_extruder]} BED=[first_layer_bed_temperature] CHAMBER=[chamber_temperature]
 ```

 If we then reslice our STL and export out the gcode, open the exported file in a text editor, and then find the PRINT_START call, we see something like this:

 ```
 ;TYPE:Custom
 M190 S0